monkEsh/spring-petclinic/ACTIONS.md

         - Autobuild
         - Perform CodeQL Analysis

-3. On commiting to `master` branch CICD job will be triggered which will build product and push artifact to the server.
+3. On commiting to `develop` branch CICD job will be triggered which will build product and push artifact to develop server.

-    - Triggers: Push to master
+    - Triggers: Push to develop

     - Steps: